ZYZhaoYou/zhaoyou.github.io/index.md

 ## Publications (#corresponding author)

 ### Selected papers
+-You Zhao,Jianxin Chen, Ping Shi, Rui Hou#.
+The value of information acquisition and sharing in an online intermediary platform.
+Electronic Commerce Research, accepted.

 -You Zhao, Rui Hou, Xiaogang Lin#, Qiang Lin.
 Two-period information sharing in a supply chain under unique and differentiated wholesale pricing strategies.
 International Transactions in Operational Research, https:/doi.org/10.1111/itor.13081 (SSCI/SCI)

 -Rui Hou, You Zhao, Mengqiang Zhu, Xiaogang Lin#.
 Price and quality decisions in a vertically differentiated supply chain with an “online-to-store” channel.
 Journal of Retailing and Consumer Services, (102593, Impact factor: 7.135, SSCI).